Speech-Interaction-Technology-Aalto-U/itsp/_build/html/_sources/Computational_models_of_human_language_processing.md

 computers, as both aim to extract statistical regularities from data using some sort of pre-specified learning principles.
-However, unlike standard speech technology systems such as [automatic speech recognition](Speech_Recognition), humans learners do not have access to data labels or consistent reward signals.
+However, unlike standard speech technology systems such as [automatic speech recognition](Recognition/Speech_Recognition.md), humans learners do not have access to data labels or consistent reward signals.
 For instance, a computational model of early infant word learning is essentially trying to find a solution to unsupervised pattern discovery problem: how to learn words